hankbao/libreboot/docs/hcl/index.md

 -   BOE-Hydis HT121X01-101: \#

-You can remove an X61/X61s motherboard from the chassis and install an X60/X60s motherboard in it\'s place (for flashing libreboot).
+You can remove an X61/X61s motherboard from the chassis and install an X60/X60s motherboard in it's place (for flashing libreboot).
 The chassis is mostly identical and the motherboards are the same shape/size.